Types and Casting

 Classical bits and registers

 There is a classical bit type that takes values 0 or 1.
 Classical registers are static arrays of bits.
 The classical registers model part of the controller state that is exposed within the OpenQASM program.
-The statement bit name; declares a classical bit, and or bit[size] name; declares a register of size bits.
+The statement bit name; declares a single classical bit, while bit[size] name; declares a register of size bits.
 The label name[j] refers to a bit of this register, where \(j\in \{0,1,\dots,\mathrm{size}(\mathrm{name})-1\}\) is an integer.

 Bit registers may also be declared as creg name[size].
 This is included for backwards compatibility and may be removed in the future.